 Phew!
 Who knew there was so much to cats in folklore?

 Do you own a cat?
 Post a photo in the comments below so I can see!
-And sign up to get posts like these in your inbox every week, along with two creepy tales inspired by changeling folklore.
+And sign up to get posts like these in your inbox every week, along with a handy guide to protecting your home with folklore.

 Nutty about folklore and want more?